-This Hope Bay Spill Contingency Plan (the Plan) has been prepared by Agnico Eagle Mines Limited (Agnico Eagle) in accordance with various water licences held by Agnico Eagle associated with developments throughout the Hope Bay region.
-This Plan has been developed to also meet the requirements of the Environmental Emergency (E2) Regulations as well as the Metal and Diamond Mining Effluent Regulations enacted under the Canadian Environmental Protection Act (CEPA, 1999).
+This Hope Bay Spill Contingency Plan (the Plan) has been prepared by Agnico Eagle Mines Limited (Agnico Eagle) in accordance with various water licenses held by Agnico Eagle associated with developments throughout the Hope Bay region.
+This Plan has been developed to also meet the requirements of the Environmental Emergency (E2) Regulations as well as the Metal and Diamond Mining Effluent Regulations (MDMER) enacted under the Canadian Environmental Protection Act (CEPA, 1999).

-The Plan is intended primarily for use by Agnico Eagle Hope Bay and its contractors to ensure that best practices for response are implemented in the event of a spill or unintentional release, and that the conditions of water licences, project permits and relevant legislations are met.
+The Plan is intended primarily for use by Agnico Eagle Hope Bay and its contractors to ensure that best practices for response are implemented in the event of a spill or unintentional release, and that the conditions of water licenses, permits and relevant legislations are met.

-This Plan is structured in a manner such that one document pertaining to spill response is approved and implemented across all Hope Bay sites, while still addressing site- and licence-specific needs: the main document outlines Agnico Eagle's approach to spill response planning and management as it pertains to all Agnico Eagle Hope Bay developments; subsequent modules provide details for each site and the associated water licence.
-In the event of a new water licence, or an existing licence amendment, only the specific modules pertaining to that licence and site may need to be revised.
+This Plan is structured in a manner such that one document pertaining to spill response is approved and implemented across all Hope Bay sites, while still addressing site- and license-specific needs: the main document outlines Agnico Eagle's approach to spill response planning and management as it pertains to all Agnico Eagle Hope Bay developments; subsequent modules provide details for each site and the associated water license.
+In the event of a new water license, or an existing license amendment, only the specific modules pertaining to that license and site may need to be revised.
 This is intended for consistency and efficiency across operations and for compliance management.

-This plan has been revised to reflect the Care and Maintenance phase of the project and will again be revised as required and prior to returning to the Operations phase.
+This plan has been revised to reflect the Care & Maintenance phase of the Mine and will be revised as required and prior to returning to the Operations phase.